ishanashah/Mockingjay/README.md

 1. Fill in README after publishing
 2. Describe the function of space-sensitive variables
-3. Make variables automatically scale with ChampSim parameters
-4. Describe the code in the context of the Mockingjay paper
+3. Describe the code in the context of the Mockingjay paper